Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Notation

 \section{Notation}

 Suppose $(X_1, Y_1), \ldots, (X_n, Y_n)$ are $n$ random vectors in $\mathbb{R}^p\times\mathbb{R}$.
 Throughout the paper, we implicitly think of $p$ as a function of $n$ and so the sequence of random vectors should be thought of as a triangular array.
-The term ``model'' is used to specify the subset of covariates used in the regression and does not refer to any probability model.
-We do \underline{\emph{not}} assume a linear model (in any sense) to be true anywhere for any choice of covariates in this or in the subsequent sections.
+The term ``submodel'' is used to specify the subset of covariates used in the regression and does not refer to any probability model.
+We do \underline{\emph{not}} assume a linear model (in any sense) to be true anywhere for any choice of covariates in any section of the paper.
 In this sense all our results are applicable in the case of misspecified linear regression models.